-The recipient must inform the GOR immediately in the event that key personnel cannot continue to work on the project as designated, including disengagement from the project for more than three months, or a 25 percent reduction in time devoted to the project, by the approved project director or principal investigator [2 CFR 200.308(c)(3)].
-In such cases, the recipient must receive prior approval from the Grant Officer to replace someone in a key personnel position, the recipient is expected to nominate new personnel, through the submission of a formal project revision (see Project Revisions).
-The recipient must obtain prior approval from the Grant Officer before any change to key personnel is formalized.
+The recipient must inform the GOR immediately in the event that key personnel cannot continue to work on the project as designated.
+This includes disengagement from the project for more than three months or a 25 percent reduction in time devoted to the project by the approved project director or principal investigator [2 CFR 200.308(c)(1)(iii)].
+In such cases, the recipient must receive prior approval from the Grant Officer to replace someone in a key personnel position and before any change is formalized.
+The recipient is expected to nominate new personnel, through the submission of a formal Project Revision (see Project Revisions).
 If the recipient is unable to propose a replacement for a key personnel position that both meets the requirements of the position as outlined in the FOA and is acceptable to the Grant Officer, the Grant Officer reserves the right to terminate the cooperative agreement, disallow costs or take other appropriate action, for example as described in 2 CFR 200.207 Specific conditions and/or 2 CFR 200.338 Remedies for noncompliance.

-2. Required Other Professional Personnel
+7.2 Required Other Professional Personnel